-I am a Lead Developer at Trellon, a Drupal development firm focused on helping socially responsible organizations.
-Previously, I was a NASA Space Technology Research Fellow working in the Mechatronics and Haptic Interfaces Lab (MAHI Lab) at Rice University, where I researched human-robot interaction.
+I am a Technical Architect at Acquia.
+Previously, I was Lead Developer at Trellon, and a NASA Space Technology Research Fellow at the Mechatronics and Haptic Interfaces Lab (MAHI Lab) at Rice University, where I researched human-robot interaction.
 My interests include rock climbing, traveling, contributing to Drupal, and spending time with my wife.

 Drupal, a free open-source content-management system (CMS), is one of the world's most popular CMS platforms and used by sites including WhiteHouse.gov.
 I have developed and currently maintain a number of Drupal projects and web sites (see below).
-Some of my projects are hosted on drupal.org, and others are hosted on my public feature server.
+Some of my projects are hosted on drupal.org.

-I am currently a full-time lead developer at Trellon.
-I am not currently accepting sponsorship for development of new modules or sites.
+I am currently employed full-time, and am not accepting sponsorship for development of new modules or sites.

 - Worked directly with clients and an international team of developers to build Drupal websites and

 modules for Jane Goodall Institute, Gates Foundation, Stanford, NRG Park, and Leaping Bunny.